-The main core of Rhapsody.js is supported by the Express.js framework.
-Rhapsody will help developers to create RESTful APIs for models, the framework sustains sockets, allows middleware, and provides a selection of unique features that can only be experienced in real-time coding environment; as encouraged by the framework developers themselves, the best way to learn about something is to actually give it a try.
+The developers used the Express.js framework as the main core of Rhapsody.js.
+Rhapsody can help developers to create RESTful APIs for models.
+Its framework can sustain sockets and allow middleware.
+It can also provide unique features that you can only experience in real-time coding environment.
+As encouraged by the framework developers themselves, the best way to learn about something is to give it a try.
 Works with all databases.

 Strapi.js helps developers to build rich applications and services through a fully open-sourced Node.js framework solution.
-Instead of having to focus on building your application infrastructure, Strapi helps you to focus on building app logic that can be reused.
-The framework is most famous amongst those developers and software architects who are looking to build production-level apps in a few days (or hours), rather than spending weeks of structuring and projecting.
+Instead of focusing on the application infrastructure, Strapi can help you on building app logic that can be reused.
+The framework is most famous amongst those developers and software architects who are looking to build production-level apps fast.
+It’s more efficient rather than spending weeks of structuring and projecting.

 It’s database agnostic, meaning that you will have zero problems with working with alien databases.
 Strapi supports the major front-end frameworks and will even help you generate automated RESTful APIs for them.
-Security is huge at Strapi, which is why Strapi comes with several security layers that just work depending on your needs and ships reusable security policies.
+Security is huge at Strapi.
+That’s why Strapi comes with several security layers that just work depending on your needs and ships reusable security policies.

-Derby.js is a full-stack MVC framework built for establishing a more solid routine towards creating modern web applications without the need to write complicated code.
+Derby.js is a full-stack MVC framework built for establishing a more solid routine towards creating modern web applications.
+You can achieve all of this without the need to write complicated code.
 With Derby you can easily build real-time applications that will run simultaneously in the Node.js server and the browser.
-The Racer Engine that Derby enables for developers to use is a powerful way of synchronizing your browser, server and database data in real-time amongst all three mediums, enabling you and your app users to experience a true real-time experience.
+Derby enables the Racer Engine for developers to use.
+It’s a powerful way of synchronizing your browser, server and database data in real-time amongst all three mediums.
+It also enables you and your app users have a true real-time experience.
 Racer supports offline usage and conflict resolution out of the box, which greatly simplifies writing multi-user applications.

-Derby is proud to promote that the apps built with the framework are fully compliant with search engine requirements, meaning that your apps will be indexed as normal websites, giving you the chance to experience the free and organic marketing potential.
+Derby is proud to promote that the apps built with the framework are fully compliant with search engine requirements.
+Derby can also index your apps as normal websites.
+This gives you the chance to experience the free and organic marketing potential.
 Derby is well-known for allowing developers to do offline modifications, on top of building rapidly fast app structures.
 Anyone eager to learn more about Derby.js should head over to the official Resources page and get a little more insight in the availability of communities and learning resources.

-SocketStream is a known open-source Node.js framework that’s used mostly for constructing one-page (or single-page) real-time apps, and in turn SocketStream gives developers all the right tools for accomplishing the task.
+SocketStream is a known open-source Node.js framework that’s used mostly for constructing one-page (or single-page) real-time apps.
+In turn, SocketStream gives developers all the right tools for accomplishing the task.
 The modular setting is created in a way that it does not force you to depend on a set library or module that’s being used within the apps you are building, and the native integration of WebSockets really makes a difference for building fast and scalable real-time apps.
 SocketStream supports all modern cross-browsers, which enables for a smooth application experience amongst all browsers simultaneously.

-The biggest upsides of SocketStream are things like live reloading of pages whenever the client-side files are modified, there’s a ton of documentation for client-side templates, an easy authentication method, and an easy technique for sharing code between the server and the client or vice-versa.
+SocketStream reloads pages whenever modification of client-side files happen.
+This is one of its biggest upsides.
+There’s also a ton of documentation for client-side templates and an easy authentication method.
+Moreover, it has an easy technique for sharing code between the server and the client or vice-versa.

 MEAN should by now already be a household name.
-MEAN stands for MongoDB, Express.js, Angular.js and Node.js — first letter of each framework creates the word MEAN, and what a mean combination of frameworks and technologies it is.
-If you’re front-end developer and looking for the perfect full-stack framework solution for your development requirements, then this is the stack you will want to consider the most.
-Not only is there a humongous community behind each of these technologies, MEAN itself has attracted quite the crowd for its simplistic approach to front-end web development.
+It stands for MongoDB, Express.js, Angular.js and Node.js.
+The first letter of each framework creates the word MEAN.
+What a mean combination of frameworks and technologies it is.
+A lot of front-end developers are looking for the perfect full-stack framework solution for your development requirements.
+If you are one of them, then this is the stack you will want to consider the most.
+It has humongous community behind each of these technologies.
+Also, MEAN itself has attracted quite the crowd for its simplistic approach to front-end web development.

-Searching for ‘MEAN stack’ on your favorite search engine is going to yield a plethora of great results, even in the last year alone.
+Searching for ‘MEAN stack’ on your favorite search engine is going to yield a plethora of great results.
+You can find results even for the last year alone.
 Some of our favorites so far have been an introduction course to MongoDB through the use of this stack, which has been hosted with the prestigous edX platform, created by Valeri Karpov and offered for free with an estimated 10 hours of course time.
 Then we have Aldo Ziflaj sharing a very insightful article on how the MEAN stack works and what are its most promising aspects for modern web development, and for those ready to dive deeper into the experience, check out this guide on how to begin building a Google Maps app using MEAN stack.

 Learning to build with MEAN is really easy, the official website alone provides an extensive list of learning resources.

 Isomorphic means that you are using the same code foundation to run from the client and the server-side environment.
-Catberry is one such framework that focuses strictly on isomorphic development, and is gaining traction amongst those who wish to pursue their expertise in this field.
-Forget about having to write code multiple times, with Catberry you only have to write it once and you can use it in any way that best suits your requirements for each individual project.
+Catberry is one such framework that focuses strictly on isomorphic development.
+It’s gaining traction amongst those who wish to pursue their expertise in this field.
+Forget about having to write code multiple times.
+With Catberry, you only have to write it once and you can use it in any way.
+Awesomely, you can use it in any way that best suits your requirements for each individual project.
 Catberry supports some of the most popular templating engines, including Jade, Dust and Handlebars.
 The framework will automatically assign a Single Page Application for you as well.
 To learn more, please refer to the official documentation.

 Seneca is somewhat unique to our list of Node.js framework, it’s actually a toolkit that acts like a framework.
-Seneca will give you access to a number of plugins that will help you maintain the very foundation of the apps you are creating.
+It can give you access to plugins that can help you maintain the foundation of the apps you are creating.
 And such functionality helps you to steer the focus on more important aspects of the app.
-Seneca will take care of things like databases, components and dependencies, so all you have to do is just begin to write code and see how the project goes from zero to one hundred.
-Seneca supports commands, so whenever your app encounters a matching property, it will call the appropriate command to help you execute tasks.
+Seneca will take care of things like databases, components and dependencies.
+All you have to do is to write code and see how the project goes from zero to one hundred.
+Seneca supports commands.
+It can call the appropriate command to help you execute tasks.
+Seneca can do this automatically whenever your app encounters a matching property.
 Intel, CoderDojo, GSD and others are amongst the few companies that reap the benefits of Seneca features.

-Node.js is a big platform for when it comes to API servers, and ActionHero is one of the most well-known API frameworks out there to help you build fast, scalable and reusable Node.js API servers for your app projects.
-ActionHero acts as a toolkit for helping you build the kind of API servers that will natively work together with your existing apps and platforms.
-With tens of thousands of users, you will always be able to locate the right answers and insights towards making the most of ActionHero in your everyday workflow.
+Node.js is a big platform for when it comes to API servers.
+ActionHero is one of the most well-known API frameworks out there.
+It can help you build fast, scalable and reusable Node.js API servers for your app projects.
+ActionHero acts as a toolkit for building API servers that will work together with your existing apps and platforms.
+This platform has tens of thousands of users.
+They can help you locate the right answers and insights towards making the most of ActionHero in your everyday workflow.

-We are arriving at a part of our Node.js framework roundup where we will be focusing a little on frameworks that support API integrations, the the LoopBack framework from StrongLoop is one such framework.
-LoopBack is a mature framework that makes it easy to start implementing API design best practices that conform to popular specifications.
-It works with Mongo, SQL, and Oracle integrations for easy database management, and there are hundreds of NPM modules available that will help you to extend the default functions of LoopBack.
-It’s built with Express (StrongLoop’s main product), is open-source, has hardened security functions, and provides a fully accomplished API solution for any situation imaginable.
+We are arriving at a part of our Node.js framework roundup where we will be focusing a little on frameworks.
+Frameworks which support API integrations, the the LoopBack framework from StrongLoop is one such framework.
+LoopBack is a mature framework that makes it easy to implement API design best practices that conform to popular specifications.
+It works with Mongo, SQL, and Oracle integrations for easy database management.
+There are also hundreds of NPM modules available that will help you to extend the default functions of LoopBack.
+The creators integrated it with Express (StrongLoop’s main product), made it open-source, and added hardened security functions.
+It also provides a fully accomplished API solution for any situation imaginable.

 Frisby is fun and interactive Node.js framework for helping you to test API endpoints.
 It’s a more technical and specific framework, but certainly deserves a mention in our list.
-As we haven’t had much experience with Frisby, we are looking for some community feedback on what other uses for Frisby there are, and how to best integrate this framework in an extisting front-end (and back-end) development stack.
+As we haven’t had much experience with Frisby, we are looking for some community feedback on its other uses.
+We are also searching on how to best integrate this framework in an extisting front-end (and back-end) development stack.

-Nodal.js is a specifically built Web Server for Node.js Developers.
+The developers specifically built this Web Server for Node.js Developers.
 The main focus behind Nodal is to help developers create and deploy with ease.
-This opinionated full-stack framework lets you ease into the process of making tough decisions, and instead gives you the space to build sustainable products in a much shorter amount of time than usually expected.
+This opinionated full-stack framework lets you ease into the process of making tough decisions.
+Instead, it gives you the space to build sustainable products in a much shorter amount of time than usually expected.
 Those using Heroku can deploy their Nodal server in a matter of a few clicks.

 The framework is really new, but has already received a lot of support from veterans who have used frameworks like Django, one of the main things emphasized about Nodal.js is that it allows for smooth ES6 development, without having to feel like it’s forced or imposed within the core structure.
 Keith Horwood wrote a really cool piece on how to get started with deploying Nodal based servers and what else to expect from this framework, and then we have a nice introductory video (13 minutes long) about building a Twitter platform clone using pure Node.js.